HiddenInTheClouds/my-work-day-scheduler/README.md

 ## Description

 This application was created in order to allow a user to input tasks for their daily work schedule.
 They are able to save them so that the text that is entered is stored in the local storage.
+There are time blocks for the average user's workday which depending on the time will change according to if the task is in the past, present, or future.

 ## Installation